Luminova Framework

 view

-The view method allows you to specify the name and type of the view content to be rendered or returned.This method must be called before using the respond or render methods.
+The view method allows you to specify the name and type of the view content to be rendered or returned.This method must be called before using the respond or render method.

 public view(string $viewName, string $viewType = 'html'): self